hpc2n/linux-command-line-101/docs/modify.md

 !!! warning

-    If you do not add the flag/option "-i" the file will be deleted without prompting.
+    If you do not add the flag/option `-i` the file will be deleted without prompting.
 Be careful!

     Be **extra** careful using `rm -rf` with glob patterns (see [Wild Cards under The File System](../filesystem/#wild__cards) )!
 It is strongly recommended that you always test a pattern with `ls` and check that the output is what you expect before using `rm -rf` on that pattern.